 To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Ormiston has scattered areas of high to very high bushfire hazard.
+Ormiston has scattered areas of medium to high bushfire hazard.
 The largest of these areas is located along Hilliards Creek stretching from Hilliard Street south to the railway line.
-This section backs onto established residential areas and there are additional residential developments being planned in the vicinity.
+This section backs onto established residential areas, with additional residential developments being planned in the vicinity.

 Properties adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
 During a wildfire, embers can travel up to 3 km in front of a fire line which means residents need to be vigilant and be prepared.
 For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website to create your Bushfire Survival Plan – PREPARE.ACT.SURVIVE.